|Only users with the Can administer ThoughtSpot or the Can manage data privilege can create views and link them.|

 The SQL editor has autocomplete functionality, based on the tables and columns in your connection.

-In the example below, after we type
+In the following example, after we type

 select * from, the SQL editor suggests several tables.
 When we click on the